Stage 2: Life Context | Alignment

 Holland's research was originally about career choice, but the principle applies more broadly.
 When your personality fits your environment, you perform better, feel more satisfied, and stay longer.
 When it doesn't, you burn out, disengage, or leave.

 Amy Kristof-Brown and colleagues published a meta-analysis in 2005 covering 172 studies on person-environment fit.
 The findings were consistent: people whose values, personality, and abilities matched their work environment reported higher job satisfaction, stronger organisational commitment, and lower turnover intentions.
-The effect sizes weren't trivial!
-Fit predicted satisfaction about as well as pay did.
+The effect sizes weren't trivial - fit predicted satisfaction about as well as pay did.

 Self-concordance